 But … (standard hangover eliminating advice) I knew the fresh air would do me good.

 Bolton Abbey itself is a wonderful 12th-century Augustinian monastery which sits beside the River Wharfe within the rolling countryside of the Yorkshire Dales National Park.
 Easter is a perfect time to visit this part of Yorkshire if only to coo over the dozens of spring lambs that jump around and graze on the grass in the fields that make up the landscape like a patchwork quilt of various shades of green.

-It’s picture postcard stuff.
+…Apart from on Saturday they were all taking shelter from the wind and rain against the dry stone walls.
+Still, even in the weather we were dealt, it’s picture postcard stuff.
 Especially with the clusters of wild daffodils and snowdrops scattered here and there.

 If you approach Bolton Abbey along the A65 and through Ilkley, you soon realise that there is a lot of old money in this perfect part of Yorkshire.
 The winding country roads are broken up here and there by iron gates that open up to long sweeping drives and perfectly manicured lawns.

 I never fail to gasp when we approach Bolton Abbey.
 In awe of the surroundings.
 Picturing myself as a lady of the manor; tending to rose bushes in my rose garden and sipping tea from a bone china cup and saucer whilst checking out the gardener ;-).

 Meanwhile, the kids are screaming ‘are we there yet?’ over and over again and I’m abruptly brought back to reality as we drive along the country lanes, and then right at the roundabout up towards Bolton Abbey, past one of Yorkshire’s most luxurious public houses; The Devonshire Arms.
 It has a heli pad for anyone wishing to visit in their chopper.
 Naturally.